-() Children (under 18 years):

-This medicine is not recommended for children under 18 years old.
+Children (under 18 years): This medicine is not recommended for children under 18 years old.

-Adults and the elderly:
+1 Adults and the elderly:

-Age Dose Adults and the elderly Insert one suppository into the back passage (anus) far enough so that it doesn't slip out.
+Age Dose Adults and the elderly back passage (anus) far enough so that it doesn't slip out.
 You should use as often as prescribed by your doctor, however Anusol HC Suppositories are usually used at night, in the morning and after each bowel movement.

-- Do NOT take orally
+■ Do NOT take orally

-- Do not use more than 3 suppositories a day unless prescribed otherwise by your doctor

-Do not use for more than 7 consecutive days
+- Do not use more than 3 suppositories a day unless prescribed otherwise by your doctor - Do not use for more than 7 consecutive days